Skip to content. | Skip to navigation

 A bit below the surface:

 • Partners explore the simple framework - mutually following points of contact – respecting what is practical.
-Getting a feel for what works, they learn how to organize themselves for deepening coordination and expanding range of movement together.
+Getting a feel for what works, they learn how to organize themselves for deepening coordination and range of movement together.

-• Through this have the opportunity to coordinate with each other in a way that approaches the immediacy and depth with which they are able to coordinate with themselves.
+• Through this have the opportunity to coordinate with each other in a way that approaches the immediacy and depth with which they are able to coordinate with themselves, and also refine and develop their ability to coordinate with themselves.

 For some CI is a performing art – Andrew Harwood on CI performance: